-In November 2020, the Department sought views from industry and Board staff on an interim management response to high redfish bycatch that may allow harvesters to successfully prosecute the remainder of the 2020-21 shrimp fishery, while taking into consideration the potential impact on redfish stocks.
+In November 2020, the Department sought views from industry and Board staff on an interim management response to high redfish bycatch that allowed harvesters to successfully prosecute the remainder of the 2020-21 shrimp fishery, while taking into consideration the potential impact on redfish stocks.
 The use of an interim measure was intended to facilitate innovative fishing techniques by harvesters in the affected areas to reduce future redfish bycatch.

 The Department carefully considered industry-proposed measures in consultation with Board staff and DFO Science.
 In late November, offshore shrimp COLs were amended to require vessels to move 5 nautical miles if the total bycatches of redfish over the previous six tows exceeded 10% by weight of the total catch of shrimp (Appendix 2).
 This measure would allow for increased redfish bycatches and reduce the frequency of moveaways.
 This interim measure was approved for a period of 8 weeks (November 26, 2020, to January 21, 2020).
+Given the persistence of the issue into 2021, the interim measure was then approved for two additional 8 week periods (May 28, 2021 to July 23, 2021 and July 30, 2021 to September 24, 2021) to allow for the successful prosecution of the fishery.
+Finally, an extended interim measure was approved on September 25, 2021 to account for the remainder of the year (September 25, 2021 to December 31, 2021).

-This targeted, responsive approach was limited to SFA 4 and Davis Strait West management units.
+This targeted, responsive approach was limited to SFA 4 and Davis Strait West management units in November.
+In late May, the scope was expanded to include SFA 5.
 Where Nunavut and Nunavik allocation holders may cross the between Davis Strait West and Nunavut / Nunavik East management units in the same tow, extension of this interim measure to Nunavut / Nunavik East was required from an operational standpoint.